 I’m blessed with family and friends that I look up to every day, who inspire me in a thousand different ways.
 I love people doing good stuff in the world, so Oprah with her work is right up there.

 Tell your story!
 Story and words are at the heart of my life, professionally and personally.
 Story is everything.

 Tell me, have these questions got you thinking?

-This is a post in my Proust Questionnaire blog series.
+This is a post in my Tell Your Story blog series.
 Each month, I share the answers of ten of the Proust Questionnaire questions from my clients and colleagues.
 If you’d like to know more about my work, or would like the full 35 questions from the Questionnaire, please shoot me an email or give me a buzz, and I’ll respond in a jiffy.